microsoft/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/EXTENDED_USE.md

 Each organizations need for scale is different.
 This template does not attempt to make any assumptions about the size of organization that will be using it, but instead deploys the minimally viable SKUs such that it can be used for testing and by smaller organizations out of the box, at the lowest cost.

-This section describes how to plan and scale the template in your organization.
+This section describes how to plan and scale the template for your organization's needs.

+The Storage Account and Logic Apps resources should not need any scaling considerations as they automatically scale as needed.

-### Azure Function
+### Azure Function scaling

+The Azure Function to proxy metrics from Stream Analytics jobs to Redis is deployed with a consumption-based Y1 SKU.
+This means that you pay per execution, execution time and memory cap.
+The scale of Azure Functions is not unbounded and this template sets a scale out limit (see `functionAppScaleLimit` in [`main.bicep`](./main.bicep)), to avoid the Function scaling beyond an anticipated upper bound.

+Should the Azure Function need to scale out beyond the limits set by this template, reconfigure Dynamic scaling under the "Scale out" section of the Function in Azure Portal.

-### IoT Hub
+### IoT Hub scaling

 By default, the template deploys an Azure IoT Hub with capacity of 1.
 With the B1 SKU, that gives you 400,000 messages per day (approximately 5 messages per second), at the time of writing.